-5 Summary
+5. Summary

 Intelligent virtual agents are typically embedded in a social environment and must reason about social cause and effect.
 Social causal reasoning is qualitatively different from physical causal reasoning that underlies most current intelligent systems.
-In this paper, we present a general computational model of social causality and responsibility.
+In this report, we review a general computational model of social causality and responsibility.
 Our approach bases on the broad features people use in behavior judgment, including physical cause, intentions, foreknowledge and coercion.
 We present how our model reasons about beliefs about attribution variables for the judgment process, and empirically evaluate and compare the model with several other approaches.

-The initial results show that our model approximates human judgment of blame and responsibility and performs better than other potential approaches.
-Our future work needs to further refine the model and conduct more experiments to systematically evaluate the veracity of the approach.
+The initial results show that our model better predicts human judgment of blame and responsibility than other potential approaches.
+Our future work needs to further refine the model and conduct more experiments to systematically evaluate the capabilities of the model.